nycksw/ocd/README.md

 so it clones the right repo.
 You'll want to do something like this:

   * Fork [my repository](https://github.com/obeyeater/ocd) (if you're using GitHub, look for "Fork" in the upper right)
-    * Alternative: just create an empty repo and only add `.ocd_functions` to it
+    * Alternative: just create an empty repo and only add `.ocd_functions` to it, then manually add your own dotfiles.
   * Review the `~/.ocd_functions` file to make sure I'm not malicious :-) Then:
     * `curl https://raw.githubusercontent.com/obeyeater/ocd/master/.ocd_functions -o ~/.ocd_functions`
     * `source ~/.ocd_functions`